-Mr. Mo Yunxi Vice President and Executive Director
+Vice President and Executive Director

-Aged 52, Mr. Mo is primarily responsible for the Group's production and corporate management.
-He has long been engaged in product development and has nearly 28 years of experience in the collagen sausage casing industry.
+Aged 53, Mr. Mo is primarily responsible for the Group's production and corporate management.
+He has long been engaged in product development and has nearly 29 years of experience in the collagen sausage casing industry.
 Mr. Mo graduated from Tianjin College of Commerce (天津商學院), majoring in Food Engineering in July 1990.
-Mr. Mo joined Wuzhou Protein Factory in 1993 and he has been the Deputy General Manager of Wuzhou Shenguan since 2004.
+Mr. Mo joined Wuzhou Protein Factory in 1993 and he has been the Deputy General Manager of Shenguan Collagen since 2004.
 Mr. Mo is a senior engineer in food engineering.
-He was awarded the "First Prize in Wuzhou Science and Technology Advancement" (梧州市科學技術進步一等獎) and the "First Prize in Guangxi Outstanding Achievement on New Products" (廣西新產品優秀成果一等獎) by the Wuzhou Government and The People's Government of Guangxi, respectively, in 2008.
+He was awarded the "First Prize in Wuzhou Science and Technology Advancement" (梧州市科學 技術進步一等獎) and the "First Prize in Guangxi Outstanding Achievement on New Products" (廣西新產品優秀成果一等獎) by the Wuzhou Government and The People's Government of Guangxi, respectively, in 2008.
 He was appointed as a Director on 16 May 2012.

+Non-executive Director

-Non-executive Director Dato' Sri Low Jee Keong
+Dato' Sri Low Jee Keong

-Aged 55, Dato' Sri Low's Chinese name 劉子強 is an unofficial name.
-Dato' Sri Low has nearly 28 years of experience in the collagen sausage casing industry.
-Before founding the Group, Dato' Sri Low, through Exceltech Food Trading Sdn Bhd (formerly known as Exceltech Enterprise), started his business relationship with Wuzhou Protein Factory for the resale of edible collagen sausage casing products in Malaysia in 1993, and has maintained the relationship with Wuzhou Shenguan after the acquisition of the entire ownership rights of Wuzhou Protein Factory by Wuzhou Shenguan in November 2004.
-Dato' Sri Low is a founder of the Group and has been a director of Wuzhou Shenguan since 2004.
+Aged 56, Dato' Sri Low's Chinese name 劉子強 is an unofficial name.
+Dato' Sri Low has nearly 29 years of experience in the collagen sausage casing industry.
+Before founding the Group, Dato' Sri Low, through Exceltech Food Trading Sdn Bhd (formerly known as Exceltech Enterprise), started his business relationship with Wuzhou Protein Factory for the resale of edible collagen sausage casing products in Malaysia in 1993, and has maintained the relationship with Shenguan Collagen after the acquisition of the entire ownership rights of Wuzhou Protein Factory by Shenguan Collagen in November 2004.
+Dato' Sri Low is a founder of the Group and has been a director of Shenguan Collagen since 2004.
 Dato' Sri Low has not been involved in the Group's day-to-day operations as he resides in Malaysia.
 However, he has participated, and will continue to participate, in the strategic planning and decision-making processes in the Group's business operations.
-He is also a director of Full Win Consultants Limited and Excel Gather Limited, both are subsidiaries of the Company.
 Dato' Sri Low was awarded a Datukship by Pahang State Government of Malaysia on 24 October 2012.
 He was appointed as a Director on 19 September 2009.
 Dato' Sri Low is a director of Rich Top Future which has an interest in the share of the Company.